Sonia Orbuch: Post-war

 By May 1945 and the end of the war, she was back in Luboml working in a post office.
 That same year, she married former Polish cavalry officer Isaak Orbuch, whom she met in Chelm just after the war.
 Only 50 of the original 8,000 mostly Jewish residents of her town survived.
 After moving to a refugee camp in Zeilsheim near Frankfurt, Germany, where she gave birth to her daughter, the family moved to New York in February 1949, where Orbuch gave birth to her son Paul.
 She subsequently moved to Northern California with her family.

 She recounted her experiences in her public talks and in 2009, published her autobiography Here, There Are No Sarahs: A Woman's Courageous Fight Against the Nazis and Her Bittersweet Fulfillment of the American Dream which was co-authored with Fred Rosenbaum.

 Before she died, Orbuch reflected on the extent of Jewish resistance: "Was it possible for everybody to fight and get out to the forest and survive, no it wasn't.
 My brother did not survive, my uncle did not survive" but nevertheless she felt the "every person in the ghetto fought in their own way."

 Orbuch died on September 30, 2018.
-She received obituaries around the world, including from the United States, Asia, and Europe.
+Her obituaries were published around the world, including in the United States, Asia, and Europe.